Hinjeniero/sava_drow/README.md

     2.- Create animated graphics for menu sprites when active?
 Can't reuse surfaces, since they blit text to them.

     3.- Maybe show number of kills and turn over character head?
-With number of kills changing depending on the number.
+With number of kills color changing depending on the number.

-    4.- Score table for the players?

-    5.- Bar of taunts below, the cursor turns into whatever and sends the position to the rest of the clients
+    5.- Bar of taunts below, the cursor turns into whatever and sends the position to the rest of the clients.

     6.- Show player name over mouse?